aldeacomputer/aldea-js/docs/tutorial/basics/jig-fields.md

 # Fields: modelling objects

-Field declarations create a property on a class.
-This is how Jig's are modelled to contain data.
-A field declaration contains a name and type annotation.
-Optionally, a field declaration may have an *initializer* which sets the property's default value.
+Field declarations create properties on a class, allowing Jigs to contain data.
+A field declaration consists of a name and a type annotation.
+Optionally, a field declaration can include an *initializer* to set the property's default value.

 ```ts
 export class Potion extends Jig {